rfmanz/nixos/readme.md

 TODO

 - modify flake to point to profile
-- hyprland config. because if not we're useless on first login
+- hyprland config. because if not we're useless on first login. maybe two hypr configs. no animations for minimal

+kill waybar
+pywal for theme change
 zsh  + starship

 ---